Colorado Gives Day (December 4, 2018)

 During a meeting for work, I visited Rise.
 I had been aware of this school for years, but it wasn’t until my son was born that I really saw the program.
 It’s easy to check boxes of quality, but it is so different when you can actually imagine your own child thriving in a setting.
 That day I asked if we could get our little guy on the waiting list.
 We started at Rise the day after his first birthday, and we’ve never looked back.
 Our son is now three, and he is blossoming.
 He doesn’t see the differences between the children in his class – he just sees friends.
 He finds their faces in storybooks that we read before bedtime and shares anecdotes from the day (typically laughing from the depths of his stomach at something that a friend did).
 I didn’t know that such young children could show so much empathy or care so deeply for their friends.
 Our son is learning and growing; he’s becoming an amazing kid that we are so proud of.
 And through it all, we are learning too.
 Our experience at Rise has truly been a blessing.

 The Clark Family

 We have been a part of the Rise School since 2011.
-We have had 4 kids go through their program-- Our youngest is currently in the Kangaroo class.
-We have chosen Rise because it’s a perfect fit for all of our kids.
+We chose Rise because it was the perfect fit for all of our kids.

 The Rise School has given all of our children the best foundation possible.
-We felt they were prepared for elementary school with excellent fine motor skills, pre-reading and writing skills and a basis for math.
-But in our opinion, most importantly, they gained an understanding that there are all different kinds of people in this world.
-Wesley will be just as prepared as the others were for school, but more importantly, for the larger world where no one is the same.
-We know that like his siblings, Wesley will learn to value all his friends and appreciate their differences.
+Wesley will be just as prepared as our older children were for elementary school, but more importantly, he will have gained an understanding that there are different kinds of people in this world.
+He will learn to value all his friends and appreciate their differences.